Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Readability of code is improved.
 - [x] Know immediately how a change affected the Product.
-- [ ] The feature-branch is generally kept in a buildable.
+- [ ] The feature-branch is generally kept in a buildable state.
 - [x] Reduce effort and risk when integrating changes.

 _[⬆ Back to Top](#table-of-contents)_